mapattacker/datascience/docker.rst

     # terminal will start from this default directory
     WORKDIR /app/liftscanner/src

-    # expose this port to outside docker for specific application
-    EXPOSE 5555

     # run the following command when docker is run
-    # -u so prints in code appear in cmd
+    # -u so prints in code appear in bash
-    CMD python -u server.py
+    ENTRYPOINT [ "python", "-u", "app.py" ]